-Four guiding principles shape practice at Kirton Lindsey Primary School – Early Years Foundation Stage.
+Four guiding principles shape practice at Kirton Lindsey Early Years Foundation Stage which are inline with the school’s aspirational vision, aims and values.
 These are:

 - Every child is a Unique Child, who is constantly learning and can be resilient, capable, confident and self-assured.

 - Children learn to be strong and independent through Positive Relationships.

 - Children learn and develop well in Enabling Environments, in which their experiences respond to their individual needs and there is a strong partnership between practitioners and parents / carers.

 - Children Learn and Develop in different ways and at different rates.

 1. A Unique Child

 At Kirton Lindsey Early Years Foundation Stage we recognise that every child is a competent learner who can be resilient, capable, confident and self assured.
 We recognise that children develop in individual ways and at varying rates.
 Children’s attitudes and dispositions to learning are influenced by feedback from others.
 We use praise and encouragement, as well as celebration/sharing assemblies and rewards, to encourage children to develop a positive attitude to learning.

 2. Positive Relationships

 At Kirton Lindsey Early Years Foundation Stage, we recognise that children learn to be independent by building secure relationships.
 We aim to develop caring, respectful, professional relationships with the children and their families.
 This theme is about children learning to manage their feelings and build relationships.
 We respect all kinds of families and aim to develop a positive two-way relationship with parents.
 We will support, listen and work with the children at Kirton Lindsey Primary School – Early Years Foundation Stage to help them learn.